docker/cli/docs/reference/commandline/build.md

 You can use `ENV` instructions in a Dockerfile to define variable values.
 These values persist in the built image.
-However, often persistence is not what you want.
+However, often persistence isn't what you want.
 Users want to specify variables differently depending on which host they build an image on.

 A good example is `http_proxy` or source versions for pulling intermediate